keyeMyria/ipod-submarine/README.md

 To do:

+5. Check if all solutions have been submitted when a solution is received --> if so, then toggle voting
 6. Then we can work on VOTING on solutions if all solutions have been submitted.
 Like allSolutionsSubmitted (boolean)
 7. Then we can work on tallying votes and determining who receives points.
 8. After that we can work on logic for beginning a new round.